From Small-Gain Theory to Compositional Construction of Barrier Certificates for Large-Scale Stochastic Systems: Introduction

+Compositional construction of control barrier certificates via small-gain theorem is presented in~\cite{lyu2020smallgain} but in the context of input-to-state \emph{safety} properties for \emph{non-stochastic} interconnected systems with only two subsystems.
+In comparison, our proposed results are for \emph{stochastic} large-scale systems without putting any restrictions on the number of subsystems.
+Moreover, we study here a larger class of logic specifications described by deterministic finite automata (DFA).
+Compositional construction of control barrier certificates for non-stochastic control systems is also presented in~\cite{jagtap_compositional_2020} for enforcing specifications that can be described by deterministic B\"uchi automata (DBA) over \emph{infinite-time horizons}.
+In comparison, we deal with stochastic control systems and provide \emph{finite-time} horizon guarantees for specifications expressed by DFA.
 Compositional construction of control barrier certificates for large-scale stochastic systems is recently discussed in~\cite{mahathi_IFAC2020}.
-Our current work generalizes~\cite{mahathi_IFAC2020} in three main directions.
-First and mainly, we do not restrict ourselves to verification and synthesis over simple \emph{safety} specifications and consider a larger class of specifications that can be admitted by accepting languages of deterministic finite automata (DFA).
-Second, while the results in \cite{mahathi_IFAC2020} provide the sum-of-squares (SOS) algorithm to construct control sub-barrier certificates together with continuous controllers, it is restricted to systems with polynomial dynamics.
-We propose an additional method here to compute control sub-barrier certificates for any dynamics with finite input sets using counter-example guided inductive synthesis (CEGIS) framework which is based on satisfiability modulo theories (SMT) solvers.
-As our last contribution, this paper includes a comprehensive fully-interconnected nonlinear case study against complex logic properties expressed by DFA that illustrates the proposed results.
-Besides, proofs of all statements are provided in this work whereas they are not presented in~\cite{mahathi_IFAC2020}.
-Compositional construction of control barrier functions for large-scale stochastic systems are recently presented in~\cite{amy_IFAC2020,AmyAutomatica2020_J} but for \emph{continuous-time} stochastic systems with a different compositional technique based on \emph{sum-type} small-gain conditions.
-Unfortunately, those conditions are conservative, in the sense that they are all formulated in terms of ``almost" linear gains, which means that subsystems should have a (nearly) linear behavior.
+Our current work generalizes~\cite{mahathi_IFAC2020} in two main directions.
+First and mainly, we do not restrict ourselves to verification and synthesis over simple \emph{safety} specifications and consider a larger class of specifications that can be admitted by accepting languages of DFA.
+As our second contribution, this paper includes a comprehensive fully-interconnected nonlinear case study against complex logic properties expressed by DFA that illustrates the proposed results.
+Compositional construction of control barrier functions for large-scale stochastic systems are presented in~\cite{AmyAutomatica2020_J} but for \emph{continuous-time} stochastic systems with a different compositional technique based on \emph{sum-type} small-gain conditions.
+Unfortunately, those conditions are conservative as they are all formulated in terms of ``almost" linear gains, which means that subsystems should have a (nearly) linear behavior.
+Compositional construction of safety controllers for networks of continuous-space POMDPs using control barrier certificates is recently proposed in~\cite{Niloofar_TNCS_2022}.